-Not all types of treatment are the same and it's important that you talk to your doctor or the support services in your area to find out which treatment is best for you.
-Never be afraid or embarrassed to ask for help or support - there are people and services available specifically to help you cope with substance use problems.
+Not all types of treatment are the same and it's important that you talk to your GP or the support services to find out which treatment is best for you.
+Never be afraid to ask for help or support.
+There are services available specifically to help you cope with substance use problems.